astrobarrage/astrobarrage/README.md

 **info!!**

-–☆ i mostly hang around the rblx/p! and osc area
+–☆ i mostly hang around the rblx/p! and osc areas

 –☆ whisper to interact because i'm most likely offtab unless i'm actively in a conversation